LaurentVeyssier/Detect-and-localize-manufacturing-defects-from-images/README.md

 # Results

-After limited training (40 epochs), the classification model reaches satisfying performance.
-F1 score over 0.86 and average accuracy of 88%.
+The classification model reaches satisfying performance.
+F1 score above 0.86 and average accuracy of 88%.
 This performance is achieved by rejecting images with probability of default below 0.01 (1%) and classifying as faulty all above this threshold.
 A less strict threshold of 0.5 leads to an overall accuracy of over 97%.

 ![](asset/classification.jpg)